microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ### Simple Chunk Tree

 The simplest chunk data structure is just a tree whose nodes are the chunks of the logical tree.
+This is the data structure we've been implicitly analyzing so far.
+It has the poor **O(N)** performance for both reads and writes, but it is simple.
 To demonstrate, consider the logical tree below.
 It has been annotated with the edges from parent to child nodes so that the path to each node is visible:

 ```mermaid
 graph TD;